SylphxAI/leaf/docs/docs/faq.md

 Yes!
 Leaf is 100% TypeScript.
 Your config file (`leaf.config.ts`) gets full autocomplete and type checking.

-### Can I use React components in markdown?
+### Can I use SolidJS components in markdown?

 Absolutely!
-Leaf uses MDX, so you can import and use React components anywhere:
+Leaf uses MDX, so you can import and use SolidJS components anywhere:

 ```mdx
 import { Button } from '@/components/Button'